Yoosefdoost/macOS-Show-Desktop/README.md

-# macOS-Show-Desktop
+# What is "macOS Show Desktop"?
-A simple macOS app to hide all apps and show the desktop, similar to the bottom right corner of the Windows taskbar.
+The macOS-Show-Desktop is simple app to hide all open windows in macOS and show the desktop, similar to the bottom right corner of the Windows taskbar.

+# How to download:
-Binary file: <a href="https://github.com/YoosefDoost/macOS-Show-Desktop/releases">Download macOS Show Desktop</a>
+<a href="https://github.com/YoosefDoost/macOS-Show-Desktop/releases">Download macOS Show Desktop [Click Here]</a>

-How to install:
+# How to install:

     1. Download the Zip file
     2. Extract, then drag the Zip file contents (Show Desktop.app) into the App folder
     3. Drag the Show Desktop.app into macOS Dock
-    4. Enjoy the app!
+    4. Enjoy it!

-Ho to define a keyboard shortcut:
+# Ho to define a keyboard shortcut:

     1. In the downloaded Zip file, open the "Keyboard Shortcut" folder, double-click on "Show Desktop.workflow" and install the service.
     2. Open a Finder window, then in the top menu bar, go to "Finder > Services > Services Preferences"